taolson/Admiran/README.md

 Miranda2 currently only runs on x86-64 based MacOS or Linux systems.
 The only external dependency is a C compiler for assembling the generated asm files and linking them with the C runtime library.
-(this is automatically done when compiling a Miranda source file).
+(this is automatically done when compiling a Miranda2 source file).

 ## Features